 is a measure of short term visual memory that has been designed for use both as a clinical tool and a research instrument.
 In the VPT, the subject is presented with matrix patterns of black and white squares in grids of varying size and required to memorize a series of black and white checkerboard-like patterns of increasing complexity.
 Such matrix patterns are virtually impossible to code verbally.

-Definition contributed by NPicchetti about six years agoNo relations have yet been associated.
+Definition contributed by NPicchetti about seven years agoNo relations have yet been associated.
 Visual Patterns Test

 has been asserted to measure the following CONCEPTS

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.

 No contrasts have yet been associated.

 In the Cognitive Atlas, we define a contrast as any function over experimental conditions.
 The simplest contrast is the indicator value for a specific condition; more complex contrasts include linear or nonlinear functions of the indicator across different experimental conditions.

 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

 "Initial definition retrieved from http://www.innovact.co.za/Visual%20Patterns%20Test%20%28VPT%29.htm on April 15, 2011"NPicchetti (about seven years ago)